Islandora-Collaboration-Group/ISLE/docs/install/install-troubleshooting.md

     * Enter the user name of `admin` and the password of `isle_admin`
     * Upon login a large display of running Tomcat applications should display, scroll down to fedora
     * The application state / status should be true
-    * If false appears instead, attempt to restart the fedora service manually.
+    * If false appears instead, attempt to restart the Fedora service manually.
     * Select the restart button to the right of the status area.
-    * If it still fails, review the mounted fedora logs.
+    * If it still fails, review the mounted Fedora logs.
 The docker-compose.yml file will indicate where the logs are located.
     * Using terminal and then entering a command like `tail -n 300 - <path to ISLE project/data/fedora/log/tomcat:/usr/local/tomcat/logs/fedora.log` should display enough information to troubleshoot or restart the entire startup process.

 * Solr image pull & container launch